-The official start time of assessments at UIWSOM is defined in the academic calendar, in the course outlines on CANVAS and official email communication from the Program Director.
-Learners are required to be present in the assessment area 15 minutes prior to the start of each assessment.
+The official start time of assessments at UIWSOM is defined in the academic calendar, in the course outlines on CANVAS, and in an official email communication from the Program Director.
+Learners are required to be present in the assessment area 15 minutes before the start of each assessment.
 The assessment will begin with the reading of instructions.